BrightSpots/rcv/README.md

 #### Method 1 (Easy): Pre-Compiled Version

-1. Download the pre-compiled tabulator for your OS from the Ranked Choice Voting Resource Center's Google Drive [here](https://drive.google.com/drive/u/1/folders/1vYYJa5-oJe0lpaVnI_ELn9foZIVZ54pL).
+1. Download the pre-compiled Tabulator for your OS from the Ranked Choice Voting Resource Center's Google Drive [here](https://drive.google.com/drive/u/1/folders/1vYYJa5-oJe0lpaVnI_ELn9foZIVZ54pL).

-    **Note**: this download should be a "jlink image" which doesn't even require you to have Java installed on your machine.
+    **Note**: this download should be a "jlink image", which means you don't even need to have Java installed on your machine to run it!

 2. Unzip the file, navigate to the `bin` directory, and launch the RCV Tabulator GUI by running the `rcv` script if using MacOS or Linux, or `rcv.bat` if using Windows.